GABETROLL/holbertonschool-shell/init_files_variables_and_expansions/README.md

 	1: Use the '$USER' variable to say hello to the current user
 	2: Add '/action' to $PATH, with a colon between '/action' and the rest of $PATH

-	4: Print all global variables
+	4: List all global variables
+	5: List all local variables of script 5 using 'set' command without any options